How does Superoxide Dismutase work?

 Are there safety concerns?

-Injectable (shot) forms of superoxide dismutase that have been used in clinical studies appear to be safe.
-There is no evidence that superoxide dismutase products that are taken by mouth are absorbed by the body.
-Some superoxide dismutase products are obtained from animal sources.
-There is some concern about contamination from sick or diseased animals.
-Until more is known, don't use superoxide dismutase products obtained from animals.
+Injectable (shot) forms of superoxide dismutase that have been used in research studies appear to be safe.
+Some superoxide dismutase products are obtained from animal sources, raising concern about contamination from sick or diseased animals.
+Though there are no reports of people getting sick after using superoxide dismutase products taken from animals, it's best to avoid products from animal sources until more is known.

 Dosing considerations for Superoxide Dismutase.